clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 > `AMF`: the spheres created by different antimagic field Spells don't nullify each other.

 ### 3. Anything
-By the heuristic magic test, I can't think of anything short of a `Wish` that could aid in removing an active `AMF`.
+By the heuristic magic test, I can't think of anything short of a `Wish` that could aid in removing an active `AMF`, and that could still only work from the outside.
 Even spells like `Disintegrate` produce a magical effect.

 ### 4. Counterspell
 You can however, target it at the casting time with [Counterspell](https://www.dndbeyond.com/spells/counterspell).
 It is clearly the lowest level spell that can work, though it has a hard DC, it requires you to have your reaction ready, and it requires the DM being very nice and letting you recognise what spell is being thrown at you ([not always the case](https://rpg.stackexchange.com/questions/46830/what-do-i-know-when-deciding-whether-to-cast-counterspell)).